Paul F. Yount: World War II

 The War Department was not satisfied with the progress made by Appleton.
 He was relieved of his command on 27 April 1944, and sent to the European Theater of Operations.
 On 17 May, Yount assumed command of the 705th Railway Grand Division, with the rank of brigadier general from 22 June 1944.
 That month, he accepted all bids for railway tonnage.
 The following month, the allocations exceeded the 22,000 ST per month target set at the Quebec Conference for 1 January 1946.
 In August, 16,439 wagons rolled along the railway, an average of 530 per day, compared with 327 in March.
 By September, the railways was carrying 6,537 LT per day, and there was still ten percent capacity to spare.

 Improvements were made to bring the railways closer to American standards.
 Flood control measures were instituted that prevented the railway from being closed by the monsoon for the first time in thirty years.
 New track ballast was laid, kinks in the rails were straightened out, and low points were lifted.
-Buy the end of 1944, 20 percent of the line was duplicated, but just as important was the construction of passing sidings that permitted two-way traffic, which Yount persuded the British Government of India to carry out.
+Buy the end of 1944, 20 percent of the line was duplicated, but just as important was the construction of passing sidings that permitted two-way traffic, which Yount persuaded the British Government of India to carry out.
 Rolling stock was largely acquired from the United States under Lend-Lease.
 By the end of the year, this include 238 locomotives and 6,500 boxcars, which were much larger than those of the railway's pre-war stock.

 From 19 May to 4 September 1945, Yount commanded the Advance Section of the Services of Supply in the Burma-India Theater.
 He was awarded an oak leaf cluster to his Legion of Merit for this service.